cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-copy.md

 There is no `COPY` statement in the SQL standard.

-The following syntax was used in earlier versions of Greenplum Database and is still supported:
+The following syntax was used in earlier versions of Cloudberry Database and is still supported:

 ```
 COPY <table_name> [(<column_name> [, ...])]
 FROM {'<filename>' | PROGRAM '<command>' | STDIN}